 We recognise excellence through the election of Fellows and Affiliates and science prizes to honour outstanding scientists

-Honorary Fellows are elected from persons of eminence who have made significant contribution to the objectives of the Academy.
-Under this category of fellowship, a candidate shall be nominated by a minimum of three Fellows and/or Associate Fellows and the nomination shall be reviewed and the nominee elected directly by the Governing Council.
+Under this category of fellowship, a candidate shall be nominated by a minimum of three Fellows and/or Associate Fellows and the nomination shall be reviewed and the Nominee elected directly by the Governing Council after review by the Governance and Nominations sub-committee.

 The AAS Fellowships

-One of the core mandates of AAS is to recognise excellence and one of the ways it does this is by electing scholars who have excelled in their fields of expertise as its members.
-The AAS Fellowship comprises individuals who have reached the highest level of excellence in their field of expertise and have made contributions to the advancement of the field on the continent.
-The AAS Fellows are elected based on their achievements that include their publication, record, innovations, leadership roles and contribution to policy.
+One of the core mandates of the African Academy of Sciences (The AAS) is to recognise excellence and it does this is by electing scholars who have excelled in their fields of expertise as its members.
+The AAS Fellowship comprises individuals who have reached the highest level of excellence in their field of expertise and have made contributions to the advancement of the field on the African continent.
+Fellows of The AAS are elected based on their achievements that include their publication record, innovations, leadership roles and contribution to society.
+Election into The AAS Fellowship is done through a rigorous review process.

-Associate fellows are elected from among active and outstanding non-African scientists residing elsewhere or in Africa and who have made significant contributions to the development of science, technology and innovation in Africa.
+Associate fellowswho are elected from among active and outstanding non-African scientists residing elsewhere or in Africa and who have made significant contributions to the development of researchers, as well as the development of science, technology and innovation in Africa.

-Honorary fellows are elected from amongst eminent members of society who have made significant contribution to the objectives of the Academy
+Honorary fellows who are elected from amongst persons of eminence who have made significant contribution to the objectives of the Academy.

 The Affiliates Programme recognizes and supports the development of promising African early and mid-career scientists into world class research leaders who contribute to the Academy’s vision of transforming lives through sciences.
 By supporting young scholars’ professional growth pathways, and nurturing enabling research environments, the programme meets a significant need in African higher education and research institutions of supporting African-based scholars to become independent thinkers and leaders who can generate new ideas, knowledge, and innovative solutions to Africa’s challenges.
 Thus, through the Affiliates programme, The AAS plays a catalytic and supportive role to the African states and their sub-regional institutions in their responsibility to attract, support and retain excellent researchers who contribute to the continent’s development agenda.